Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Reinforcement Learning Based Optimizer

 \subsection{Optimization}

-With the reward calculated for each state, we run the LSTM-based optimizer to find the optimal partition-compression policy.
-Policy $\pi$ is represented by the LSTM-based network parameterized by $w$.
-At episode $i$, the policy is represented by $\pi(w_{i})$.
-During each episode, we compute the action under the current state and policy, and transit to the next state.
-To facilitate computation, $M$ samples are rolled out for the given policy to compute the expected reward.

-Policy gradient method is used to update the policy in each episode.
-Specifically, the objective function for the policy network is the expected reward over all sequences of actions $a_{1:L}$, {\em i.e.}:
+REINFORCE policy gradient algorithm \cite{williams1992simple} is applied to update the LSTM-based optimizer to find the optimal partition policy $\pi_{p}$ with parameters $w_p$ and compression policy $\pi_{c}$ with parameters $w_c$ during offline phase.
+Since the updating processes are the same for the two policies, we use $\pi, w$ to denote the policy and parameters without causing confusion.
+The objective function for the policy network is the expected reward over all sequences of actions $a_{1:L}$, {\em i.e.}:

-where $L$ is the length of the trajectory.
-REINFORCE policy gradient algorithm \cite{williams1992simple} is applied to train the policy network.
-And we adopt a common trick called baseline to reduce the high variance in the gradient.
-Finally, Alg.~1 summarizes the reinforcement learning optimization procedure.